-The total expenses paid to or on behalf of the Governors during the year was £164; 1 governor (2019/20: £1,477; 2 governors).
+The total expenses paid to or on behalf of the Governors during the year was £204; 1 governor (2020/21: £164; 1 governor).
 This represents travel and subsistence expenses and other out of pocket expenses incurred in attending Governor meetings and charity events in their official capacity.